nagasudhirpulla/dotnet_core_arch_notes/README.md

 > *Jeff Atwood*

 ## Common Design Principles
-> If builders built buildings the way programmers wrote programs, then the first woodpecker that came along would destroy civilization.

-> *Gerald Weinberg*
----
 ### Separation of Concerns (SOC)
 ``` Separation of concerns is a key consideration behind the use of layers in application architectures. ```
 - Apps can follow SOC by separating core business behavior from infrastructure and user interface logic.